Find United perks without a premium annual fee.

 If you’re a different type of spender, you might like a travel card with flat-rate rewards.
 Alternatively, look for a card with accelerated rewards in your preferred categories.

 No annual fee for the first year.

 You won’t pay a fee for the first year after your account opening.
 You’ll pay a $95 annual fee after that.

-Spend $2,000 with the card in the first 3 months from signup to earn 40,000 bonus miles, worth $520 according to our January 2019 valuation.
+Spend $2,000 with the card in the first 3 months from signup to earn 40,000 bonus miles.
+In total, this is worth up to $520 in travel according to our valuation based on the provider website and how you redeem your points.
 These miles can go a long way, as you can find one-way Saver Award flights within the mainland US, Alaska and Canada for as low as 10,000 miles.

 Get limited access to United Club airport lounges, discounts on eligible in-flight purchases, special baggage rates and priority boarding.